-These are the best dash cams available and why you should buy one for your car, truck or SUV.
-When it comes to choosing a dash cam there are several things to consider.
-Those include the video quality, storage limits, collision detections, and companion apps for iPhone or Android.
+These are the best dash cams available in 2020 and why you should buy one for your car or truck.
+When it comes to choosing a dash cam there are several things you’ll want to consider.
+Things like the video quality, storage limits, collision detections, and companion apps for iPhone or Android.

-While there are dozens of dash cams to choose from, including several that cost upwards of $500, our list has excellent options anywhere from $49 to $250.
-That way you can record a meteorite falling from the sky, crazy drivers, police interactions, or be protected in the unfortunate event of an accident and ensuing insurance claims.
+However, the most important thing is video quality, so you have proof of an accident.
+So while there are dozens of dash cams to choose from, including several that cost upwards of $500, you can get a lot for far less.
+Our list has excellent options anywhere from $49 to $250.
+That way you can record a meteorite falling from the sky, crazy drivers, police interactions, or be protected in the unfortunate event of an accident and insurance claims.

 1. Nextbase 422GW